Verzetsmonument Utrecht / Utrecht Resistance Monument

 but we live on in their glow.

-More about this marker.
+More about this monument.
 The Resistance Monument is in the Domplein (Cathedral Square), and was dedicated on May 4, 1949 - the fourth anniversary of the liberation of Utrecht from German occupation.
 The monument (base and statue) is ten meters high, was sculpted out of limestone by Corinne Franzen-Heslenfeld, depicting a female figure bearing the torch of resistance.
 The dedication was written by the poet Jan Engelman.

 Also see . . .